2004–05 Arsenal F.C. season: Group stage

 Arsenal were drawn in Group E, along with Dutch champions PSV, Greek club Panathinaikos and Norwegian side Rosenborg.
 An Alex own goal was enough for Arsenal to claim three points against PSV on the first matchday.
-The team drew away to Rosenborg and earned a point at Panathinaikos, despite twice having taken the lead at the Apostolos Nikolaidis Stadium.
+The team drew away to Rosenborg and earned a point at Panathinaikos, despite twice having taken the lead at the Leoforos Alexandras Stadium.
 In the reverse fixture, Cygan scored an own goal to cancel out Henry's first-half opener; the result left Arsenal in second position.
 Their next match was against PSV at the Philips Stadion, where after eight minutes the home side took the lead.
 Henry equalised for Arsenal, having created the chance following a one-two with Ljungberg.
 In the second half Lauren and Vieira were both sent off, for two bookable offences.
 Wenger accepted referee Herbert Fandel's decision, but added his surprise that Mark van Bommel was not cautioned: "If you look at the number of fouls he made without being punished it is very surprising because he made some deliberate fouls.
 Some people might criticise Patrick when we were down to 10 men but he felt he had to fight harder to win the ball."

 The draw against PSV meant Arsenal had to beat against Rosenborg to qualify for the last 16.
 A 5–1 win at home, with five different goalscorers on the scoresheet, put Arsenal top of the group given PSV lost to Panathinaikos.